5 min read

 These telemarketers harass you and say you:

 - Qualify for a guaranteed government grant.

-- Will win an international lottery if you give them $100 now.
+- Won an international lottery, but you have to give them $100.

 - Should send money to someone posing as a family member.

 - Qualify for an advanced loan.